hosseindehghanipour1998/Web_Programming/5 - React JS/ReadMe.md

 And that's what _React_ does.
 Reaching us to our purpose without bothering us with the details.
 This is the main reason that we can use _React_ to also write _Mobile Apps_ or _Web Pages_ all together by just telling the _React_ to convert them to each other saving us the time for writing the app for other platforms from scratch.

+The good about _React_ is that if we changed any source file in our _CSS_ , _HTML_ or _JS_ code , there is no need for us to refresh the page.
+React has a _Local Virtual Server_ that does this task for us automatically.

 ### Warning :
+  - _Sublime text_ doesn't recognize the _React_ files.
+In order to do so we must install _babel package_ .
-When you see a _React_ code for the first time you may get confused a little bit due to the structure but don't worry you will understand everythingas the time passes.
+  - When you see a _React_ code for the first time you may get confused a little bit due to the structure but don't worry you will understand everythingas the time passes.

 Good Luck.